Documentation

 Equations

 Scenario classification used by the trivalent-judgment paradigm ([KC15]).
-The first three are the canonical TRUE / FALSE / GAP triad; gapQ and gapQQ are the exactly N refinements that isolate the at-least-reading from genuine homogeneity projection.
+The first three are the canonical TRUE / FALSE / GAP triad; gapQ and gapQQ are the exactly N refinements probing the two ways the some-substituted and all-substituted variants of the sentence can pattern in a candidate gap situation (Table 12's s5/s6).

 Instances For